PagerDuty/incident-response-docs/docs/during/security_incident_response.md

 * Be as detailed as possible in what information was compromised, and how it affects customers.
 If we were storing something we shouldn't have been, be honest about it.
 It'll come out later and it'll be much worse.
 * Don't name and shame any external parties that might have caused the compromise.
 It's bad form.
 (Unless they've already publicly disclosed, in which case we can link to their disclosure).
 * Release the external communication as soon as possible, preferably within a few days of the compromise.
 The longer we wait, the worse it will be.
-* Figure out if there is a way to get in touch with customers' internal security teams before the general public notice is sent.
+* If possible, get in touch with customers' internal security teams before the general public notice is sent.

+---

+## Communicating During an Incident

+* Prefer voice call and Slack over any other methods.
+* Avoid email, but if you absolutely need to for some reason,
+    * Subject of emails should be "Attorney Work Project" and nothing else.
+    * If email chain has **ANY** contacts **not with the @pagerduty.com domain**, make sure your emails are encrypted.
+* Do not use SMS to communicate about the incident.
+    * The only exception is to tell someone to move to a more secure channel. e.g. "Please join Slack ASAP".
+* Do not disseminate anything about the incident to those outside the response team until you have approval to do so.

 ---